EMDR Therapy in Columbus, Ohio

 Columbus Therapy & Hypnosis is a private therapy practice with clinicians trained in EMDR.
 The owner, Yvonne Judge is a member of the EMDR International Association (EMDRIA).
 You can see her profile on EMDRIA here.
 Appointments are available days, evenings, and weekends for your convenience.
 Both in-person and telehealth appointments are available.

-We use not only EMDR therapy, but several other methods as well, and are able to integrate EMDR into individual, family, and couple treatment as needed.
+We use not only EMDR therapy, but several other methods as well, and our therapists are able to integrate EMDR into individual, family, and couple treatment as needed.
 If you would like to know more about how EMDR or other therapy can help you, we offer free phone consultations.
 During these consultations, we can discuss what you need and how we work.
 The goal is to help you determine what type of therapy is right for you and if one of our therapists is a good fit for your needs and personality.
 Don’t suffer alone.
 Call now and get the help you need to live your best life.
+EMDR therapy Ohio?
+Call now!

 References: